Course detail

 Objective

-To advance the knowledge on ecosystem services and payments for environmental services and to develop in students the hability for critical and scientific interpretation on the topic.
-To train students to conduct research related to the assessment and quantification of ecosystem services in natural and implanted ecosystems, especially in conserved forests or in those in the process of restoration.
+Deepen the understanding of ecosystem services and payments for ecosystem services, and develop a capacity for critical and scientific thinking on the topic of ecoystem services.
+Capacity the students to build up questions related to the availability and quantification of ecosystem services in natural and planted ecosystems, especially natural forest or forests under restoration.

 Content

-Ecosystem services: definition and classification.
-Quantification and valuation of ecosystem services in natural and implemented ecosystems, especially in conserved or under restoration forests.
-Environmental services and payment for environmental services (PES) in the water, carbon and biodiversity categories.
-Current topics, bottlenecks and challenges to the research with ecosystem services and to the implementation of PES projects and public policies.
+Ecosystem services: definitions and classification.
+Quantification and valuation of ecosystem services in natural and planted ecosystems, with emphasis on natural or restored forests.
+Ecosystem services and payment for ecosystem (PES) in water, carbon and biodiversity modalities.
+Current trends, bottlenecks and challenges in scientific research on ecosystem services and the implementation of PES projects and public policies.

 Bibliography